 How does your philosophy manifest itself in your work and professional career?
 If you altered or changed your positions during the course of your program indicate why and how you changed.
 Will these changes influence your future work?
 If so, how will they manifest themselves in your professional life?
 Additional things to consider include the social and or political implications of your teaching philosophy.
 Do many professionals share your views?
 How are your views considered on a national and international level?
 How might your beliefs influence the way you are treated in your profession?

-Make sure that you use a few references to support your learning philosophy.
-These references need to be primary sources and most of them should be refereed sources.
-You may also include books.
-Please do not use Web sites.
-Make sure that all in-text citations and your reference list at the bottom of your page are formatted according to current APA guidelines.
+Make sure that you use scholarly literature to support your learning philosophy.
+These references need to be primary sources and most of them should be refereed.
+Format the document according to current APA guidelines.